decentraland/old-documentation/_posts/development-guide/2018-01-08-typescript-tips.md

 {% endraw %}

-The following code example renders a collection of boxes from a _secuence_ variable in the scene state.
+The following code example renders a collection of boxes from a _sequence_ variable in the scene state.

 {% raw %}